ibm-cloud-docs/hs-crypto/key-states.md

 | Suspended   |       2        | A key moves into the Suspended state when it is [disabled for encrypt and decrypt operations](/docs/hs-crypto?topic=hs-crypto-disable-keys).
 In this state, the key is unable to cryptographically protect data and can be moved only to the Active or Destroyed states. |
 | Deactivated |       3        | A key moves into the Deactivated state on the expiration date, if one is assigned.
 In this state, the key is unable to cryptographically protect data and can be moved only to the Destroyed state. |
 | Destroyed   |       5        | Deleted keys are in the Destroyed state.
 Keys in this state are not recoverable.
 Metadata that is associated with a key, such as the key's transition history and name, is kept in the {{site.data.keyword.hscrypto}} database. |
-{: caption="Table 1.
-Describes key states and transitions." caption-side="bottom"}
+{: caption="Describes key states and transitions." caption-side="bottom"}

 ## Key states and service actions
 {: #key-states-service-actions}